 A graduate student named Fred Paez, widely known as gay, had been killed by police gunfire.
-The Montrose Patrol, a group of gays and lesbians (there was no LGBT community at the time) and their supporters, came to me for my opinion and advertised that I would “testify” at a TV news conference.
+The Montrose Patrol, a group of gays and lesbians (there was no LGBT community at the time), and their supporters, knew I was military.
+They came to me for my opinion.
+They advertised across Houston that I would “testify” at a TV news conference.

-I came under intense pressure from Army channels that I should keep my mouth shut and not help some “dead fu&%ing fag$#t”; or my career would be in jeopardy.
+I came under intense pressure from Army channels.
+I was told, in multiple telephone calls and letters, that I should keep my mouth shut, and not help some “dead fuc*ing fagg*t”; or my career would be in jeopardy.

-Some 18 months later, it became public that the cop who shot Fred was also gay and was Fred’s secret lover.
+But the news anchor had vowed to me to keep the story alive and to keep looking into it.
+He was true to his word.
+Some 18 months later, McCoy was filmed leaving a bathhouse.
+It then became public that he was also gay and was Fred’s secret lover.
 He murdered Fred because he thought that Fred was going to “out” him.
+Thanks to the first trial, McCoy was protected by double jeopardy.
 I should have fought harder for Mr. Paez.

 That became a turning point for me as I resolved to truly live up to that portion of the Cadet Prayer which reads ”Make us to choose the harder right instead of the easier wrong, and never to be content with a half truth when the whole can be won.”.

 I have lost track of the news anchor, I imagine he is retired in Houston.

 Mr. Paez’s grave is not much visited anymore.